Skip to main content

 --member="serviceAccount:$SERVICE_ACCOUNT_NAME@$PROJECT_ID.iam.gserviceaccount.com"

-If you want Shisho Cloud to protect all projects in a folder or in a Google Cloud Organization, please grant the following roles for the folder/organization to the service account you have created:
+If you want Shisho Cloud to protect all projects in a folder or all projects included in your Google Cloud organization, grant the following roles for that folder/organization to the service account you created:

 • roles/iam.securityReviewer (Security Reviewer)